 A strategic, socioeconomic vision that is “of the place” should be developed, outlining key projects and outcomes over a long-term period.
 This helps create a sense of shared ambition to coalesce all stakeholders around.

 An action plan should include opportunities to deliver immediate value, alongside longer-term projects to address key issues where the group is best placed to make a difference.
 The plan should therefore draw on the expertise, strengths and capabilities from across the collaboration.
 It is important to focus efforts; not seeking to address all of the challenges in a location, and instead prioritising where the greatest collaborative impact can be made.

-New report: Partnerships in Place: The business of levelling up
+Partnerships in Place: The Business of Levelling Up

 How a place is selected

 To demonstrate impact, understand best practice and be able to amplify that regionally and nationally over the short-mid term, it is important that we identify places with the greatest potential for change alongside significant levels of disadvantage.
 Our Place Criteria therefore balances evidence of need with potential levers for change.

 Place Selection Criteria

 Need is determined by the consideration of a range of social deprivation measures.
 Commonly, the Indices of Multiple Deprivation (IMD) is used, as it allows for the assessment of need relative to other areas.
 The IMD combines several indicators into a single deprivation score for each small area in England, Wales, Scotland and Northern Ireland.
 Need is assessed by looking at the areas within the region with the highest proportion of LSOAs in the most 10% deprived areas nationally.

 Business Energy is defined as the drive, commitment, and availability of business expertise and resource to drive the pilot forward over a sustainable period.
 This is measured by the number and size of businesses located in the area, the extent to which businesses’ operations cover or rely on the area and/or its population, and the willingness and commitment of senior “sponsors” to support the pilot in a particular place.